 When the matter controller – such as a smart speaker – receives this beacon, it prepares for connection.
 The so-called PASE process (Password Authenticated Session Establishment) begins, in which the controller and device already establish a secure connection.
 To accomplish this, they use a password that comes with the device – for example, as a QR code or combination of digits (see Benefit #3 – easy setup and “Matter is even more sophisticated than HomeKit”).

 After the connection has been successfully established, the controller first checks the device certificate (DAC).
-If it is valid, the commissioner establishes contact with the Smart home network.
-The new addition also joins an existing threaded network or WLAN in the process, if necessary.
+If it is valid, the commissioner establishes contact with the smart home network.
+The new addition also joins an existing Thread network or WLAN in the process, if necessary.
 At the same time, a new digital ID is generated and stored on the device: the Operational Certificate (OpCert).
 In a sense, the matter controller assumes the role of a trusted authority and issues the certificate.
 The OpCert can be verified by an additional root certificate, which also lands on the freshly installed product.
 It identifies the new addition as a member of the matter network.
 Devices with the same root certificate trust each other.

 From now on, all communication is encrypted.
 The digital key for the OpCert certificate is also stored on the device – along with a list of permitted functions.
 This Access Control List (ACL) regulates which other participants are allowed to connect to the device – and what they are permitted to do.
 For example, a light switch may be able to switch lamps on and off.
 But it cannot perform administrative tasks such as resetting lamps or putting them into commissioning mode.